akshaankhan2004/DeepChessSoC/README.md

 Pos2Vec is trained for 100 epochs for each autoencoder while Siamese network is trained for 500 epochs.
 Dropout regularisation is used to reduce overfitting.
 # Problems
-The model seem to give a Train accuracy of 87%, but the testing accuracy seems to be 78.86%, considerably low, which means the model is overfitting.
+The model gives a Train accuracy of 87%, but the testing accuracy is 78.86%, considerably low, which means the model is overfitting.

 To reduce this overfitting, I have used Dropout regularisation, in contrary to the paper, in which no regularisation was used.